kartik4540/Smart_Traffic_Signal/README.md

 A comprehensive AI-powered traffic management solution that leverages **computer vision**, **machine learning**, and **real-time data processing** to dynamically control traffic flow, detect emergency vehicles, and ensure road safety through a unified web interface.

+Our solution aims to leverage the safety on busy traffic roads by modifying traffic lights and cameras.
 ---

 ## Overview